Looking for lamp DIY ideas? How about a gumball lamp? I’ll show you how to make a lamp that looks like a bunch of gumballs in this DIY tutorial!

 Some Tips About The Gumball Lamp Supplies

-I found this globe/light cover at the thrift store for $0.99.
+As I mentioned earlier, I found this globe/light cover at the thrift store for $0.99.
 Because I’m a craft hoarder, I actually bought three.
 The other two are still waiting for me to get inspired.

 Originally, I was going to buy white ping pong balls and paint them.
 While searching online for affordable ping pong balls, I found these beautifully colored ones!